 Market forces as well as impacts from light rail transit, will result in changes in the land development pattern.
 It is important to set the context and basic preferred direction for land use in the West Midway Industrial Area.
 Because Saint Paul is a fully-developed city, almost all of the new industrial facility construction in Saint Paul has occurred on former industrial brownfield sites that must be transformed into marketable parcels.
 This trend is expected to continue.
 Therefore, a key land development strategy for economic growth in the West Midway Industrial Area is to focus on identifying land opportunities for industrial business expansion.
 Properties currently containing warehousing uses may be converted to more value-added and job-intensive uses.
 Conversions will usually require either a willing seller, or an owner that is willing to invest in the real estate transformation of the existing facility.

 Great Northern Business Center

 BACKGROUND

-The following is excerpted from "A very brief history of the West Midway's early years" by Brian McMahon:
+The following is excerpted from "Brief History of West Midway Industrial Area" by Brian McMahon: